tanviranindo/VangtiChai/README.md

 | &#x2611; |    Nexus 9   |   5.1   | 2048x1536 |  8.9"  |

 # Update

 As per requirements, the assignment is completed, but there are some additional features need to be added.

 - [ ] Implement using Big Integer
 - [ ] Handle overflow with HorizontalScrolling
 - [ ] Switch to button from text
-- [ ] Adding animation
+- [ ] Add animation
+- [ ] Add dark mode